 JOSH + SUSAN FOWLER

-Adventure seekers // 15 years of marriage
+Adventure seekers // Dream followers

-5 kids // 2 businesses // We like living life to the fullest
+We like living life to the fullest

 It finally happened.
 My original engagement ring fits again!
 I haven’t been able to wear it since I was pregnant with Hazel– and she’s three years old now!

 Over the years I’ve worn many different rings.
 My ‘real’ ring is the diamond ring in these pictures- a completely custom ring from a jeweler in Asheville, NC.
 But when we had been married a few years we each upgraded our rings for fun.
 I went with a Tahitian pearl ring with diamonds on the side while Josh went for a tungsten band (upgraded from his white gold band).
+For quality jewelry and unique finds like mine, Best Jewelry Pawn Shop offers a range of options that cater to personal style and preferences.

 I quickly learned why diamonds are a girls best friend… because those jokers are indestructible!
 Pearls?
 Not so much.
 They’ll get dings and scratches, and sometimes fall off the setting altogether.
 Over the years, that’s made me put less and less stock into what ring is on my hand, so long as there’s a marker there that I’m married.
 Sometimes I’ll throw on a huge (fake) ring just for fun!